 You know the feeling: You’re crunching a piece of hard candy when you suddenly notice something much harder in your mouth and realize it’s a chunk of a broken tooth!
 What do you do?
 If you have a broken or chipped tooth, don’t panic.
 There are many things that Dr. Mark Sowell, a Plano area dentist, can do to repair it if you see him right away.
 Otherwise, you risk further damaging your tooth.

 Solutions for Chipped Teeth in Plano, TX

 We offer a wide variety of solutions to repair a chipped tooth, ranging from one chipped or missing tooth to all the teeth.
-Each situation is unique depending on esthetic demands and the amount of supporting structures lost.
+Each situation is unique depending on esthetic demands and the number of supporting structures lost.
 Once a tooth is lost, 30% of the supporting bone is also typically lost.
 This requires additional considerations to achieve an ideal esthetic result.

 How we treat a broken or chipped tooth depends on how severely it is damaged.
 If a small piece has broken off, the chipped tooth repair can usually be completed with one office visit.
 A badly damaged or severely broken tooth may require longer treatment or a more costly procedure.
 Dr. Sowell’s solutions for chipped teeth or a cracked tooth include: